stlim0730/farmview/README.md

 ##Instructions
 - If you don't have the prerequisites, follow the installations below.
 - Install Django using Python package management system
+- (Running from a virtualenv may be helpful with djangotool box and simplejson installed with pip)
 ```
 pip install Django
 ```